CodeNextAdmin/Raspimon_Academy/README.md

 - Extract zip files to /home/pi/Desktop

 ## Add the Libraries
 If you are not using this  [Raspimon Kit](https://www.pishop.us/product/raspimon-academy-kit/), then you will need to install a few Python libraries.
-After you download this repo, follow these steps in your Terminal (The Terminal Application is found on the main Menu bar):
+After you download this repo, follow these steps in your Terminal (the Terminal Application is found on the main Menu bar):

 Go to the Raspimon_Academy directory, which should be on your Desktop by entering this command after the $:
 ```bash